 Beyond maintaining an SSO inventory and developing a comprehensive map, the IDDE program includes desktop analysis for priority ranking of the Town's outfalls.
 The IDDE methodology in the 2016 MS4 Permit describes the procedures required for categorizing and further prioritizing outfalls for investigation and elimination of any illicit discharges.
 First, the outfalls must be designated as either Problem, High Priority, Low Priority, or Excluded outfalls.
 This determines the level of effort and timeframe for screening each outfall.
 Once complete, the Town is required to conduct outfall screening on all High and Low Priority Outfalls within three (3) years of the Permit's effective date and reconduct this screening every five years.
-The Town has completed its initial outfall screening as of Year 3 of the permit.
+The Town has completed its initial outfall screening in 2021.
+The Town initiated catchment investigations as a part of Year 4 of the permit and completed 8 as a part of their training effort.in 2022..